-Everybody says its awesome to travel solo, and that is actually.
+Everybody says its awesome to travel solo, and that’s actually true.
 But what most people don’t tell you is that it sometimes gets pretty lonely and you feel like you’re being left out.
 Let me tell you something, the feelings are mutual!
 We’re in this together, buddy.
 As soon as I try approaching new people, my social anxiety just kicks in… hard!
 Anyways, things have gotten better for me in recent years.
 Here are some things I learnt along the way, that I’m sharing as a “how to make friends at hostels” guide in here.
 These tips have helped me a lot, would hopefully help you too.
 Here you go–

 1. Hostel Staff

 In case you’ve searched for backpacker hostels online, you must have come across reviews about how good the staff was or how well they treat their guests.
 Hostel staff is one of the most crucial yet underrated part of staying in a hostel, especially if you’re a solo traveler.

 As a person looking for meeting new people on your journey and making some new friends at hostels along the way, choose a hostel with such good reviews.
 It’s much easier to become friends with the hostel staff if they are welcoming.
 Just be polite to them, talk to them nicely and ask if they’d like to hang out with you in their free time or to show you around the place.
 However, it’s unlikely that they would agree readily because of their tight schedules (especially in-season), so don’t push too much.

 Keep in mind that people always notice how you talk to others or how you treat others.
 If you treat the hostel staff nicely, it’s likely that somebody else would notice and try talking to you.
 I mean you’re not the only one there looking for companions, right.